How Many Days in Lisbon Do You Really Need?

 If you've learned to love the art and pleasure of slow travel, you could easily spend five days in Lisbon.

-Spend an entire day in Sintra, taking your time to see Pena Palace, the Moorish castle ruins, National Palace, and wander around the town enjoying a few coffee stops and lunch.
-Pick two attractions a day, and then save the rest of your time for shopping the boutiques, enjoying multiple coffee stops, leisurely meals, and time to relax in the beautiful parks and outdoor spaces.
+Pick two attractions a day and save the rest of your time for shopping the boutiques, enjoying multiple coffee stops, leisurely meals, and time to relax in the beautiful parks and outdoor spaces.

 Take an entire half day to explore Belem.
 Tour the Monastery of Jeronimos, Belem Tower, National Coach Museum, and Maritime Museum.

-There are multiple day trips you could add to your itinerary including Evora (famous for its university and chapel of bones) and the seaside fishing town of Cascais.
+There are multiple day trips you could add to your itinerary, including Evora (famous for its university and chapel of bones) and the seaside fishing town of Cascais.

 I hope this post helps you decide how many days in Lisbon are ideal for your upcoming trip.